MirrorNetworking/Mirror/doc/articles/Concepts/Communications/NetworkMessages.md

 }
 ```

-The auto generated Serialize/Deserialize can efficiently deal any[supported mirror type](../DataTypes.md) .
+The auto generated Serialize/Deserialize can efficiently deal any [supported mirror type](../DataTypes.md) .
 Make your members public.
 If you need class members or complex containers such as List and Dictionary, you must implement the Serialize and Deserialize methods yourself.

 To send a message, use the `Send()` method on the NetworkClient, NetworkServer, and NetworkConnection classes which work the same way.
 It takes a message object that is derived from MessageBase.
 The code below demonstrates how to send and handle a message: